Facts about the bill

 Q. 23.
 The ability of individuals to require personal notice of the exercise of the Trust’s power to put up a temporary fence should be removed AND a requirement on the Trust to publish notices on its website be added.

-Agreement is straightforward, but disagreeing is not.
-If you disagree, are you disagreeing with the first part of the question, the second part or the whole of it.
-There are two questions but only one set of answer boxes.
+Agreement was straightforward, but disagreeing was not.
+If you disagreed, were you disagreeing with the first part of the question, the second part or the whole of it.
+There were two questions but only one set of answer boxes.

 The Public Consultation guidelines stipulate that information to stakeholders